eflorit/ember-bootstrap-ds-error-validations/README.md

     ember install ember-bootstrap-ds-error-validations

-The following packages also need to be installed:
+The following package also needs to be installed:

     ember install ember-bootstrap
-    ember install ember-validations

 ## Usage